2. Basic Usage¶

 -d DEVICEPick the first OpenCL device whose name contains the given string.
 The special string

 --dump-opencl FILEDump the embedded OpenCL program to the indicated file.
-May useful if you want to see what is actually being executed.
+Useful if you want to see what is actually being executed.

 --load-opencl FILEInstead of using the embedded OpenCL program, load it from the indicated file.
 This is extremely unlikely to result in succesful execution unless this file is the result of a previous call to